 Surprisingly, even today, countries with the highest salt consumption have the lowest rates of cardiovascular disease (Park et al. 20163).

-Additionally, salt is the natural antagonist of sugar, removes bitter taste from our food, and counteracts cravings.
+Additionally, salt is the natural antagonist of sugar, removes the bitter taste from our food, and counteracts cravings.

 In contrast to sugar, salt also has a positive feedback loop.
 When your body has had enough salt, you no longer feel like it.